Best Way to Send Money from China to the US

 Typical Transfer Amount Range

-Single-transfer amount is commonly shown within a 500-300,000 RMB range, although supported amount still depends on the strength of tax and income documents.
-With stronger tax records, supported amount is usually easier to assess.
+On SkyRemit, the single-transfer amount is commonly shown within a 500–300,000 RMB range, although the supported amount still depends on the strength of tax and income documents.
+Stronger tax records usually make the supported amount easier to assess.

 When a Bank May Still Be the Better Fit